DLBPointon/APSB-coursework/README.md

 Repo Structure:

-- 1836811-APSB coursework.pdf - Coursework file
+- 1836811-APSB coursework.pdf - Coursework file in PDF.
+- 1836811-APSB coursework.html - Coursework file in HTML.
 - 1836811-APSB coursework.ipynb - Coursework file - This has been run in VisualStudio.
 - bertozzi_model.py - Model from BioModels
 - leloup_model.py - Model from BioModels